Mali: How a savings group provides a safety net

 One group member came back with two keys and the consent of 11 other women to assist Mariam.
 The box and the third key arrived with somebody else.
 All languages were used, agreement from everywhere.
 “There is 8000 in the box, she can have 5000; it is with the agreement of all of us.”

 And finally, in addition to deliveries of food gifts: “We need to send the child to the health centre now.”

-Somalia: How women help each other to support girls’ educationOur Girls Education Project in Somalia helps mothers earn an income and girls to go to school.......Tanugt is one of a group of 20 women who have come together to take control of their lives.
+Women’s voices on COVID-19: “Impossible does not exist in our language”Women in West Africa speak out about what the coronavirus pandemic means to them, and how they are...Our Girls Education Project in Somalia helps mothers earn an income and girls to go to school.......Tanugt is one of a group of 20 women who have come together to take control of their lives.